princekeh/LocalBooks-Console-Library-Manager/README.md

 # LocalBooks-Console-Library-Manager

 📚 About the Project
-This isn't some fancy web application—it's a straightforward, console-based library management system built entirely in Java.
+This isn't some fancy web application it's a straightforward, console-based library management system built entirely in Java.
 It’s perfect for demonstrating core Object-Oriented Programming (OOP) concepts like creating custom classes (Book) and managing dynamic collections using ArrayList.
 Think of it as the no-frills, reliable tool for a small office or personal collection.

 ✨ Key Features